vincent64/minecraft-chat-history/README.md

 You can also search for a query in the currently displayed logs.
 Every line that contains the query will be highlighted in yellow.

+> [!IMPORTANT]
-**IMPORTANT:** Make sure to select the correct path to your Minecraft log folder.
+> Make sure to select the correct path to your Minecraft log folder.
 On MCCH, click the settings button on the bottom right of the window, then check if the default path is correct, and change it if needed.

 ### MCCS
 MCCS is an extremely powerful CLI (Command Line Interface) tool that is packaged with MCCH.